 The lending policy of the Bank is flexible enough to preclude the need for agencies to accumulate pools of funds.
 This policy does not preclude the maintenance of liquidity reserves for those agencies that have such a need.
-In no case are funds provided by the Bank invested in private credit instruments or used to speculate in the market for public securities.
+In no case are funds provided by the Bank invested in private credit instruments outside of federal agency programs or used to speculate in the market for public securities.